A letter from Obama

 Let me turn to LNG now as this is my real objective.
 The shale gas revolution is the core driver behind an even more significant change.
 LNG, the liquid form of Natural Gas, enables us for the first time to convert our vehicles to this ultra-clean fuel across the board.
 Heavy-duty vehicles were in the past excluded from Natural Gas fuelling as CNG tanks would be very, very heavy and the range those vehicles would then have is pitiful.

-LNG is energy dense enough to end that problem.
+LNG is energy-dense enough to end that problem.
 It behaves like diesel in many ways.
 Only about 1,6 times the volume of LNG will get you as far as diesel does.
 And the tank is just slightly bigger due to the vacuum insulation.
 It’s not a huge re-engineering challenge.

-As with everything new, a virulent Anti LNG movement has sprung up and it aims to show how lethal LNG is supposed to be.
+As with everything new, a virulent anti-LNG movement has sprung up and it aims to show how lethal LNG is supposed to be.
 The general population perceives LNG as something very dangerous, something that cannot be controlled in any way.
 In reality, LNG is a very benign substance.
 Its only real issue is its very low temperature and that can very reliably be controlled.

 But let’s compare LNG to some other substances that we use every day.
 We fill our cars with gasoline for example.
-It’s a very dangerous, explosive and cancerous substance – yet we pull over at the fuelling station with no fear or funny feelings.
+It’s a very dangerous, explosive, and cancerous substance – yet we pull over at the fuelling station with no fear or funny feelings.
 There is just a no smoking sign and you should not use your mobile phone while there.
 Gasoline is an infinitely more dangerous substance than LNG is and many people die or get seriously injured every year because of mishandling it.

-LNG appears to people to be something new (which by the way is not really true as we LNG aficionados know) and you know how it goes.
-If its new, its automatically to be handled with special care.
+LNG appears to people to be something new (which by the way is not true as we LNG aficionados know) and you know how it goes.
+If it’s new, it’s automatically to be handled with special care.
 If the safety standards applied today to handling LNG would also be applied to gasoline or diesel or some other stuff we use to deal with, nobody could use it anymore without very special protection.
 You would probably have to wear something akin to space suits and you would be required to have special training with frequent updating.
-There would be very rigorous checks and controls at fuelling stations but nothing of that really happens because gasoline appears to have been around since the dawn of time.
+There would be very rigorous checks and controls at fuelling stations but nothing of that happens because gasoline appears to have been around since the dawn of time.

 Mr. President, American entrepreneurs do not need subsidies or other governmental help.
 All they need is some fair treatment and someone who likes them in DC.
-Likes the for what they are doing as LNG moves us a good deal closer to Emerald city.
-LNG as a fuel rings in the rise of a new energy age.
+Likes the for what they are doing as LNG moves us a good deal closer to Emerald City.
+LNG as a fuel ring in the rise of a new energy age.
 It began during your term and this might, with hindsight, maybe be remembered as one of the most important achievements of your presidency.

 We all long for this day to come but in the meantime, we should just use what we have right now.
 Replacing dirty coal with much cleaner shale gas was a good thing.
 The next step must be to also replace dirty distillate fuels with Natural Gas.
 LNG will help this development.